cameronterry/dark-matter/readme.txt

 * Uses `wordpress/api-fetch` package instead of `jQuery.ajax()`.
   * This also removes the dependency on jQuery for Dark Matter Plugin.
 * Updated composer dependencies for development.
+* Developer updates;
+  * Removed version bump and Snyk.
+  * Resolves a couple of Dependabot issues.
 * Tested up to WordPress 6.8.2.

 = 2.4.0 =